RootDev-EG/roles/README.md

 ## Config File

-You can change connection for models, slug separator, models path and there is also a handy pretend feature.
+You can change connection for models, slug separator, models path, super role (can bypass all restrictions) and there is also a handy pretend feature.
 Have a look at config file for more information.

 ## More Information